mcgfeller/py-schemas/README.md

 Despite the popularity of "schema-less" databases, Schemas are needed to validate data and to exchange data with others.
 The primary goal of this proposal is **interoperability**: Use some package that employs a schema written in a schema solution, without re-coding the schema.

 For example, use an SQLalchemy-schemed object as a `Nested` field in a Marshmallow schema, allowing serialization to JSON.
-The emphasis is on using Schemas, without prescribing how Schema libraries organize their internals, and how schemas are constructed using these libraries.
+The emphasis is on using Schemas, without prescribing how Schema solutions organize their internals, and how schemas are constructed using these solutions.

 There is a large number of [pre-existing solutions](ExistingSolutions.md).
-Software created for specific new uses cases, such as GraphQL and some new web frameworks also seem to prefer creating new schema libraries instead of reusing an existing library.
+Software created for specific new uses cases, such as GraphQL and some new web frameworks also seem to prefer creating new Schema solution instead of reusing an existing solution.
 There is no agreed leading solution, and no generic interoperability, but many ad-hoc 1-1 adapters.

 ## PEP